devlimelabs/ngx-state/README.md

 - [inspiration](#inspiration)
 - [License](#license)

-## WTF is @devlime/ngx-state??
+## What is this
-*F*#% another Angular state management framework?!?!?!?*
+F*#% another Angular state management framework?!?!?!?

 **HELL NO!**

-@devlime/ngx-state was create to simplify state management in Angular applications.
+**@devlime/ngx-state** was created to simplify state management in Angular applications.
 We do not consider it a "Framework" but rather a bag of utilities to help make the world a better place by making performant state management **EASY** in Angular without the need to learn YET ANOTHER FRAMEWORK or REDUX! @devlime/ngx-state provides a **VERY SIMPLE** type-safe state class to extend from, a handful of decorators to make help make your life more enjoyable and keep states CLEAN & READABLE, and a `*subscribe` directive so you aren't `*ngIf`ing your life away

 ## Setup
 `yarn add @devlime/ngx-state` *if you wanna be hip*

 or

-`npm install @devlime/ngx-state` *if your neck has a beard*
+`npm install @devlime/ngx-state --save` *if your neck has a beard*

 ## Usage
 Bear with us...
 We promise next time you check this it will be filled in